-We’ve seen plenty of 2-in-1 designs that try to emulate the Microsoft Surface.
-The downside of doing this is that many of them aren’t practical replacements for either a dedicated tablet or a laptop.
+There are hundreds of 2-in-1s out there that try to copy the Microsoft Surface.
+The problem, however, is that many of them cannot compete with either a dedicated tablet or a laptop.

 These devices often lack a good enough keyboard or have poor battery life.
 Or they suffer other limitations that are bound to irritate anyone trying to get some work done on the machine.